0x1B05/english/kaoyan/content/writing.typ

 Write an email to all international experts on campus, inviting them to attend the graduation ceremony.
 In your email, you should include time, place and other relevant information about the ceremony.

-- You should write about 100 words neatly on the ANSEWER SHEET.
+- You should write about 100 words neatly.
 - Do not use your own name at the end of the email.
 Use “Li Ming” instead.
-(10 points)

 ==== Invitation to Attend the Graduation Ceremony

 Dear Esteemed International Experts,

-It is with great pleasure that we extend an invitation to you to attend our upcoming Graduation Ceremony.
+#underline[_It is with great pleasure that we extend an invitation to you to attend our upcoming_] Graduation Ceremony.
 This significant event is scheduled to take place on June 15th, 2024, at 10:00 AM in the University Auditorium.

-The ceremony will honor the achievements of our graduates and celebrate the culmination of their academic journey.
-Your presence would greatly enrich the experience, providing our students with a sense of the global community they are about to join.
+The ceremony will honor the achievements of our graduates and celebrate the *culmination* of their academic journey. #underline[_Your presence would greatly enrich the experience, providing_] our students #underline[_with a sense of_] the global community they are about to join.

-Following the ceremony, a reception will be held in the university garden, allowing for an opportunity to mingle and offer congratulations personally.
+#underline[Following the ceremony,] a reception will be held in the university garden, #underline[_allowing for an opportunity to_] *mingle* and offer congratulations personally.

-Please confirm your attendance by June 1st, 2024, to facilitate planning.
-We look forward to the honor of your presence.
+#underline[_Please confirm your attendance by June 1st, 2024, to *facilitate* planning.
+We look forward to the honor of your presence._]

 Warm regards,